mmitry/project-4-group-9/Project_4 Group_9_ReadMe.md

 **Conclusion**

 Through the combination of machine learning and data visualization techniques, this project provided valuable insights into the factors contributing to Alzheimer's Disease.
-The machine learning models demonstrated the potential for predicting diagnoses, while Tableau visualizations helped uncover the complex relationships between age, gender, ethnicity, and family history in the context of Alzheimer's risk.
+The machine learning models demonstrated the potential for predicting diagnoses, based on current symptoms and should be used as medical advice.
+Please refer to your healthcare provider.
+Meanwhile, Tableau visualizations helped uncover the complex relationships between age, gender, ethnicity, and family history in the context of Alzheimer's risk.
 These findings highlight the importance of genetic factors, socioeconomic conditions, and family history in understanding and predicting Alzheimer’s, offering promising avenues for future research and early intervention strategies.